IntentSoftware/docs/articles/tutorials/create-a-sample-app/02-create-a-petclinic-csharp/create-a-petclinic-csharp.md

 ## Create a package for the Services designer

-Click on the `Services` designer located on the left panel.
-Here you will model API Services for the domain models you have created.
+Click on the `Services` designer located in the left panel.
+This is where API Services can be modelled to interact with the entities modelled in the domain designer.

 Click `CREATE NEW PACKAGE`.